Hongjiew/Hongjiew.github.io/_pages/about.md

 ## Recent News

+- 2025-06: Selected as the Outstanding Reviewer of CVPR 2025
 - 2025-02: LinGen is accepted to CVPR 2025!
 - 2025-01: Give a talk to Stability AI on LinGen
 - 2024-12: Release our latest work LinGen, which provides linear-complexity for video generation